dinesh18043/DD/README.md

         * Did stemming and lemmetization
-        * Call is the most repeted work in spam messages
+        * Call is the most repeated work in spam messages
         * U is the most repeted work in ham messages

    <p align="center">